|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Minnesota’s Demonstration to Integrate Care for Dual Eligibles

-The Minnesota Department of Human Services (DHS) will build on current state initiatives to improve performance of primary care and care coordination models for dual eligibles served in integrated Medicare and Medicaid Special Needs Plans and fee-for-service delivery systems.
+The Minnesota Department of Human Services (DHS) is building on current state initiatives to improve performance of primary care and care coordination models for dual eligibles served in integrated Medicare and Medicaid Special Needs Plans and fee-for-service delivery systems.
 Dual eligibles refer to people who have benefits through Medicare and Medicaid, known in Minnesota as Medical Assistance.

 Existing initiatives include integrated Medicare and Medicaid Special Needs Plan managed care programs such as Minnesota Senior Health Options (MSHO) and Special Needs BasicCare (SNBC), implementation of health care homes including the Medicare Advanced Primary Care Practice demonstration, and provider payment reform through the Health Care Delivery System demonstration.
 Proposed improvements include development of system-wide performance measures, risk adjustments, provider feedback systems and risk/gain sharing models specific to the dually eligible population.